 Stoicion is an annual public event that happens each year in conjunction with Stoic Week.
 Our first public events took place in London in 2013, 2014, and 2015.
 In 2016 Stoicon moved to New York, 2017 was held in Toronto, and in 2018 Stoicon returned to London.
 For 2019 Stoicon was held in Athens, the birthplace of Stoicism.
 In 2020 we went online, and Stoicon 2021 will be online too (get tickets here).
 You can find videos of many of our past events on our YouTube channel.

 Stoicon 2022 is scheduled to take place online on Saturday 29th October 2022.
-More details in due course!
+Here is the link to the Eventbrite page, where you can see the schedule and get tickets.

 In the past, this “world’s largest gathering of Stoics in history” was held as a one-day in-person conference, in locations including London, New York City, Toronto, and even Athens.
 Last year, due to the global Covid-19 pandemic, we decided to move it online to a virtual space.